-Japanese food is deliciously ubiquitous—you can find it everywhere from strip-mall restaurants offering bento lunchtime fixes to trendy ramen joints vying for the title of slurp kings in cities like New York, Los Angeles, Chicago and Austin.
-(Incidentally, we crowned a slurp king ourselves when we named the best ramen restaurants in America.)
-But what makes a place stand apart?
-What makes it one of the best Japanese restaurants in America?
-The restaurants that form our list serve incredibly fresh sushi and sashimi (and yes, some overlap with our list of the best sushi restaurants in America), often with innovative twists.
+Japanese food seems to be available everywhere these days, at strip-mall restaurants offering lunchtime bento fixes and at trendy ramen joints in New York, Los Angeles, Chicago and Austin.
+(For our picks, check out our list of the best ramen restaurants in America.)
+On this list, we celebrate the very best Japanese food we’ve ever tasted: restaurants that serve incredibly fresh sushi and sashimi (for more, check our picks for the best sushi restaurants in America), often with innovative twists.
 They offer expertly crafted traditional dishes, as well as modern takes that fuse American techniques and flavors with ancient practices.
-And we love them a little extra if they serve great sake and Japanese and craft beer.
+And we love them a little extra if they serve great sake and Japanese craft beer.
 Join us in raising a glass (kanpai!) to the best Japanese restaurants in America.
-Follow Time Out USA on Facebook; sign up for the Time Out USA newsletter

 Best Japanese restaurants in America

-A favorite of Vegas and visiting chefs, Raku is housed unceremoniously in a Chinatown strip mall, but it's one of the most compelling reasons to get off the strip.
-No sushi is served in the James Beard Award-nominated restaurant's diminutive digs, just Japanese favorites like silky housemade tofu, exotic offerings like Kobe beef liver sashimi, and plenty of comfort food—from udon noodle soups to donburi (egg-and-rice bowls).
-You'll also find a long lineup of items destined for the robata grill, which uses charcoal imported from Japan for just the right degree of crispness: everything from Iberico pork to apple-marinated lamb chop to to enoki mushroom with bacon.
+A favorite of both local and visiting chefs, Raku is housed unceremoniously in a Chinatown strip mall, but it's one of the most compelling reasons to get off the Strip.
+No sushi is served in the James Beard Award-nominated restaurant's diminutive digs, just Japanese favorites like silky house-made tofu, exotic offerings like Kobe beef liver sashimi and plenty of comfort food—from udon noodle soups to donburi (egg-and-rice bowls).
+You'll also find a long lineup of items destined for the robata grill, which uses charcoal imported from Japan for just the right degree of crispness: everything from Iberico pork to apple-marinated lamb chop to enoki mushroom with bacon.
 If you crave something sweet after all that fine imported soy sauce, head to Raku Sweets, a desserts-only restaurant, just across the parking lot.

-In 2011, Naomichi Yasuda shocked devotees of his lauded midtown stalwart—open since 1999—when he announced that he would be returning to Japan.
-Fans breathed a sigh of relief when he turned the simple maple counter over to longtime kitchen lieutenants Tatsuya Sekiguchi and Mitsuru Tamura, the latter of whom is still there.
-Reserve a seat at the bar of this bamboo-clad space to watch Mitsu—as he is affectionately called by regulars—dispatch purist renditions of nigiri onto wooden trays in elegant, efficient movements.
-Like the old master, Tamura eschews over-the-top combos, letting the primo seafood and their superior knife skills shine.
-He tops rounds of lightly vinegar-moistened rice with beautiful seafood, like a meltingly soft slab of fatty tuna; a milky disk of sweet sea scallop; or baby purple squid brightened with shiso and wasabi.
-That top-shelf sourcing doesn’t come cheap, and reservations are booked out far in advance, but even without its namesake toque, this storied sushi den is still worth the price of admission: Yasuda would be proud.
+In 2010, Naomichi Yasuda shocked devotees of his lauded Midtown stalwart—open since 1999—when he announced that he would be returning to Japan.
+Fans breathed a sigh of relief when he turned the simple counter over to longtime kitchen lieutenants Tatsuya Sekiguchi and Mitsuru Tamura, the latter of whom is still there.
+Reserve a seat at the bar to watch Mitsu—as he is affectionately called by regulars—dispatch purist renditions of nigiri onto wooden trays in elegant, efficient movements.
+Like the old master, Tamura eschews over-the-top combos, letting the prime seafood and his superior knife skills shine.
+He tops rounds of lightly vinegar-moistened rice with beautiful seafood, like a meltingly soft slab of fatty tuna; a milky disk of sweet sea scallop; or baby squid brightened with shiso and wasabi.
+That top-shelf sourcing doesn’t come cheap, and reservations are booked out far in advance, but even without its namesake toque, this storied sushi den is still worth the price of admission.

-In the pretty seaside village of Sausalito just across the Golden Gate Bridge, Sushi Ran has been turning out what many consider to be the Bay Area's best sushi for nearly 30 years.
-The sushi menu is executed by 2013 World Sushi Cup–winning chef Taka Toshi and Michelin-starred chef Seiji Wakabayashi, who together deliver impeccably fresh, maki, nigiri and sashimi dishes that are miniature works of art.
-The equally delightful non-sushi side of the menu is worth a look, with specialties such as kaffir lime–roasted sea bass, scallop-chive dumplings and wagyu beef carpaccio with arugula and micro red cabbage.
+In the pretty seaside village of Sausalito just across the Golden Gate Bridge, Sushi Ran has been turning out what many consider to be the Bay Area's best sushi for over 30 years.
+The sushi menu is executed by Michelin-starred chef Seiji Wakabayashi, who delivers impeccably fresh, maki, nigiri and sashimi dishes that are miniature works of art.
+The equally delightful non-sushi side of the menu is worth a look, with specialties such as shrimp-scallop dumplings and wagyu beef carpaccio with watercress and green apple.

-With a name like this, Uni should have some memorable sea urchin dishes, and it certainly does—the Uni Spoon is the stuff cravings are made of, with yuzu, a generous lobe of the namesake delicacy, quail-egg yolk, and caviar (that's three kinds of egg, for those who are paying attention).
-Try eating just one.
-The rest of the menu is equally inventive, from a starter of lamb laab (a Northern Thai chopped-meat salad) to duck carnitas served with scallion pancakes.
+With a name like this, Uni sets up the expectation for some memorable sea urchin dishes, and it certainly delivers—the Uni Spoon is the stuff cravings are made of, with yuzu, a generous lobe of the namesake delicacy, quail-egg yolk and rarified osetra caviar (that's three kinds of egg, for those who are paying attention).
+The rest of the menu is equally inventive, from a starter of raw langoustine with kaffir lime leaf to Thai-inspired duck carnitas served with scallion pancakes.
 Beloved local restaurateur Ken Oringer (Coppa, Toro) recently closed his celebrated Clio restaurant after two decades and expanded Uni, formerly relegated to the lounge, into the full restaurant space.